 4. Visit the Dunhinda Falls

-Nature lovers and all those tourists wanting to explore some adventure won’t miss the 64-meters high Dunhinda Falls waterfall in Badulla, Sri Lanka.
+Nature lovers and all those tourists wanting to indulge in some adventure, don’t miss the 64-meters high Dunhinda Falls waterfall, one of the popular places to go in Badulla, Sri Lanka.
 As this popular fall is located at a distance of fewer than 5 kilometers from the city area, tourists plan their visits at ease.
 Famous amongst all Sri Lankan waterfalls, this waterfall has gained immense popularity.
 In fact, it is also mentioned in some of the literary works.
 Local and international travelers ensure that Dunhinda Falls are added in their itineraries.
 It won’t be wrong to say that a Sri Lankan tour will remain incomplete without visiting this beautiful waterfall.

 5. Spending Some Time Near the Bogoda Ancient Wooden Bridge